FuelsEurope

 8 Nov 2021

-Their ask — FuelsEurope requests avoiding a cross-sectorial correction factor that would dramatically reduce free allowances by 60% in 2026-2030.
+Message — FuelsEurope requests avoiding a cross-sectorial correction factor that would dramatically reduce free allowances by 60% in 2026-2030.
 They want sustained carbon leakage protection and realistic benchmarks that don't modify existing refining product definitions.
 They also seek mandatory EU-wide compensation for indirect emission costs.1234

-How it helps them — This would prevent refineries from carrying large uncompetitive cost burdens versus non-EU producers.56
+Why — This would prevent refineries from carrying large uncompetitive cost burdens versus non-EU producers.56

-Who loses — Climate advocates lose stronger carbon pricing pressure on fossil fuel industries.
+Impact — Climate advocates lose stronger carbon pricing pressure on fossil fuel industries.

 Fuel industry urges recognition of liquid fuels in CO2 standards